 Many people are happy with the photos they take with their mobile phones.
 I get amazing photos with mine and, best of all, I always have my phone with me.
-But, if you want to step your photography up a notch, you should consider a DSLR camera.
+But, if you want to step your photography up a notch, you should consider getting a DSLR camera.
 There are many affordable “entry level” DSLRs cameras which have simple auto settings you can use until you’re comfortable enough to start experimenting.
 But a word of warning, take the time to read the manual and PRACTISE before your trip.

 Once you’re comfortable with the camera try taking it off auto mode and experiment.
 I have pinned lots of useful cheat sheets and infographics in the “Learn Photography” section of my Photography board on Pinterest.
 (Click here to view.)

 If you have a digital SLR then consider shooting in RAW format but be warned, the file size will be huge so make sure you’ve got a large capacity storage card.
 I use a 32 gig card and I back up my images to my laptop and/or a portable hard drive every evening.

 The reason why the RAW file is so much larger than a JPG file is because a RAW file is uncompressed.
 It contains all the information that reaches the camera’s sensor.
 This is an advantage because it gives you so much more creative flexibility, but the downside is that the image will probably look quite dull and flat when it comes out of the camera.
 You will need some post processing software such as Lightroom or Photoshop, to bring out the highlights, shadows, darks and lights.

 You can see what I mean in the image below.
 The left hand side of the image is how it came out of the camera.
 It looks kind of dull and flat, rather blergh, doesn’t it?
 In the “after” section on the right I’ve brought out the shadows and the contrast in Lightroom and the image has come to life.